Gradient flows on metric graphs with reservoirs: Microscopic derivation and multiscale limits: Acknowledgements

 \section{Acknowledgements}

 The authors thank Martin Burger (Hamburg) and Matthias Erbar (Bielefeld) for fruitful discussion about gradient flows on metric graphs.
 GH was financed in part by a PhD scholarship of the German National Academic Foundation (Studienstiftung des deutschen Volkes).
-JFP thanks the DFG for support via the Research Unit FOR 5387 POPULAR, Project No. 461909888.
-AS is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044 --390685587, Mathematics M\"unster: Dynamics--Geometry--Structure.
+JFP thanks the Deutsche Forschungsgemeinschaft (DFG) for support via the Research Unit FOR 5387 POPULAR, Project No. 511588106.
+The research of AS is partially based upon work from COST Action 24122 mSPACE, supported by COST (European Cooperation in Science and Technology), www.cost.eu.